pisocrob/SSZS/README.md

 # Current State

 I am currently working on the XML parsing to store information about each captain/voyage.
-Basic writer functionality exists.
-(And on this branch, it is broken).
+Basic reader & writer functionality exists.

 # Next Steps

-Fixing the current AttributeError bug and merging with master
+Start work on the GUI

+# Testing

+As my time is limited I have elected to attempt to learn the testing framework at a later date and concerntrate on just producing something that functions for now.